Who should apply for the Data Science Institute academic programs?

 If I am denied admission, will I be told why?

 Unfortunately, due to a high volume of applications, reviewers cannot provide feedback on why an application was rejected.

 If I am admitted, can I defer admission?

 No, Columbia Engineering does not allow admission deferrals.
 To be considered for a future term, you may reactivate your application for up to one year.
 The application fee will be waived and you may use previous application material.
 Please contact us to reactivate an application.

 How do I apply to the Data Science Institute academic programs?

-For the on-campus program, applications must be submitted via our online application.
+For the on-campus programs, applications must be submitted via our online application system.
 Please refer to the Application Questions and the Office of Graduate Student Affairs for further information.
 For the online program, applications must be submitted through Columbia Video Network (CVN).